ympbyc/LittleSmallscript/README.md

 Little Smallscript
 ==================
-Little Smalltalk to Javascript translator.
+A dialect of Smalltalk that compiles into JavaScript.

 Author:
 -------